 Performance is about the user experience

-When you navigate to a URL, you do so from any number of potential starting points, possibly discarding one experience for another.
-Depending on a number of conditions (e.g., connection quality, server and front end architecture), your experience could be quite different from another user's.
+When you navigate to a URL, you do so from any number of potential starting points.
+Depending on a number of conditions, such as connection quality and the device you're using, your experience could be quite different from another user's.

-Consequently, it could be argued that performance is a foundational aspect of good user experiences.
-When sites ship tons of code, poor performance persists as browsers chew through megabytes of it on slow networks.
-Devices with limited processing power and memory can have trouble coping with what we might consider to be a modest amount of unoptimized code.
-As poor performance persists, application responsiveness and availability diminishes.
-Knowing what we know about human behavior, these poorly performing applications will only be tolerated for so long before users abandon them.
-If you want to know more about how to assess your site's performance and find opportunities for improvement, check out our guide How to Think About Speed Tools.
+Performance is a foundational aspect of good user experiences.
+When sites ship a lot of code, browsers must use megabytes of the user's data plan in order to download the code.
+Mobile devices have limited CPU power and memory.
+They often get overwhelmed with what we might consider a small amount of unoptimized code.
+This creates poor performance which leads to unresponsiveness.
+Knowing what we know about human behavior, users will only tolerate low performing applications for so long before abandoning them.
+If you want to know more about how to assess your site's performance and find opportunities for improvement, check out How to Think About Speed Tools.

 Performance is about people

-As mobile users continue to make up a large portion of internet users worldwide, it's important to bear in mind that many of these users access the web through mobile LTE, 4G, 3G and even 2G networks.
+As mobile users continue to make up a larger portion of internet users worldwide, it's important to bear in mind that many of these users access the web through mobile LTE, 4G, 3G and even 2G networks.
 As Ben Schwarz of Calibre points out in this study of real world performance, the cost of prepaid data plans is decreasing, which in turn is making access to the internet more affordable in places where it once wasn't.
-Simply put, mobile devices and internet access are no longer luxuries for well-to-do consumers.
+Mobile devices and internet access are no longer luxuries.
 They are common tools necessary to navigate and function in an increasingly interconnected world.

 Total page size has been steadily increasing since at least 2011, and the trend appears to be continuing.
-As the amount of data the typical page delivers increases, metered data plans become less economical.
-When these plans run out they must be replenished, which costs money.
+As the typical page sends more data, users must replenish their metered data plans more often, which costs them money.

-While fast and lightweight user experiences show economic consideration, they can also prove crucial for users in crisis.
-Public resources such as hospitals, clinics, and crisis centers have online resources which convey important and specific information a person needs in the midst of a crisis.
-While design is pivotal in presenting important information efficiently in stressful moments, the importance of delivering this information expediently can't be understated.
+In addition to saving your users money, fast and lightweight user experiences can also prove crucial for users in crisis.
+Public resources such as hospitals, clinics, and crisis centers have online resources that give users important and specific information that they need during a crisis.
+While design is pivotal in presenting important information efficiently in stressful moments, the importance of delivering this information fast can't be understated.
 It's part of our job.

 Where to go from here

-You know now why performance matters, but you might be wondering "what next?"
-Next, we'll cover three pragmatic performance considerations, complete with suggestions for addressing each.
-While these lists may seem daunting, understand you don't need to do all of these things to improve the performance of your site.
-They are merely potential starting points, so don't feel overwhelmed!
+While the lists below may seem daunting, understand you don't need to do all of these things to improve the performance of your site.
+They are just starting points, so don't feel overwhelmed!
 Anything you can do to improve performance will be helpful to your users.

 Mind what resources you send

 An effective method of building high performance applications is to audit what resources you send to users.
-While the network panel in Chrome's developer tools does a fantastic job of summarizing all the resources used on a given page, it can be daunting to know where to start if you haven't considered performance until now.
+While the Network panel in Chrome DevTools does a fantastic job of summarizing all the resources used on a given page, it can be daunting to know where to start if you haven't considered performance until now.
 Here are a few suggestions:

 - If you use Bootstrap or Foundation to build your UI, ask yourself if they're necessary.
-Such abstractions add heaps of CSS the browser must download, parse, and apply to a page, all before before your site-specific CSS enters the picture.
+Such abstractions add heaps of CSS the browser must download, parse, and apply to a page, all before your site-specific CSS enters the picture.
 Flexbox and Grid are superb at creating both simple and complex layouts with relatively little code.
 Because CSS is a render blocking resource, the overhead of a CSS framework can delay rendering significantly.
-You should seek to expedite rendering by eliminating unnecessary overhead, and instead rely on tools baked into the browser whenever possible.
+You can speed up your rendering by removing unnecessary overhead whenever possible.

 example: Element selection has been greatly simplified thanks to methods like